-- The way this term is translated will also depend on how the terms "covenant" and "faithfulness" are translated. - Other ways to translate this term could include, "faithful love" or "loyal, committed love" or "loving dependability."
+- The way this term is translated can depend on how each of the individual terms "covenant" and "faithfulness" are translated. - Other ways to translate this term might include: "faithful love;" "loyal, committed love;" or "loving dependability."

-(See also: covenant, faithful, faithfulness, grace, gracious, Israel, Israelites, nation of Israel, people of God, my people, promise)
+(See also: covenant, faithful, grace, Israel, people of God, promise)